 Lab data drives most diagnostic and therapeutic decisions of physicians and other healthcare professionals.
 Studies tell us that 70 percent of medical decisions are based on lab results.
 This information affects patient care in these ways:

-Impacting diagnosis– Clinical laboratory information is objective evidence required by doctors and other healthcare professionals to make the correct diagnosis and therapeutic decisions.
+Impacting diagnosis– Clinical laboratory information is objective evidence doctors and other healthcare professionals require to make the correct diagnosis and therapeutic decisions.
 Accurate test results are key indicators for determining the right level of healthcare resources to apply.

 Informing patient management– Lab data provides information a physician needs to start, adjust, or stop a course of treatment.
 With timely and evidence-based data, clinicians are better able to: